 Molly and I spend the next seven hours playing a rousing game of hide and seek with the New York Police Department, in which we tirelessly seek out the correct precinct and it consistently hides from us.
 After finally getting the correct address, we traipse around bewildered for a little while before we just say “fuck it” and decide to take a cab.
 Because as I’m learning, that’s what you do when you are in New York and you’re frustrated and poor.
 You say “fuck it” and take a cab.

 Then there are the cops.
 I have no recollection of their names, but for the purposes of this story, I’ll call them Tony 1, Tony 2, and Tony 3.
 I’m not sure if this was actually the case, but in my mind they all have beer guts and speak in thick Brooklyn accents.
 Tony 1 takes my information, commenting on the Italian-ness of my last name.
 He is probably in the middle of telling me a story about his overbearing mother and her world-famous baked ziti, but I am too distracted by the woman coming through the front door.
 At least, all signs point towards the fact that she is a human woman.
 She is wearing human woman clothes, carrying a human woman purse.
 Dressed to the nines, actually.
 She has one of those fancy little fur hats and a long, dramatic coat.
 However, the noises she is making are far from human.
-I want to say she is wheezing, and I am fairly certain she is going to die.
+She’s wheezing loudly and I am fairly certain she is going to die.
 “Um, I am fairly certain she is going to die,” I whisper to Molly.
-We both stare, wide-eyed and speechless, as this elderly woman wheezes and coughs, practically crawling her way up the stairs into the lobby.
+We both stare, wide-eyed and speechless, as this elderly woman practically crawls her way up the stairs into the lobby.
 Tonys 1-3 look unimpressed.
 Tony 2 rolls his eyes.
-Tony 1 mutters under his breath.
-“Jesus Christ.”
+Tony 1 mutters under his breath: “Jesus Christ.”

 Molly and I finally get out of there and are resting/charging our phones in a nearby Starbucks when a homeless man approaches us.
 “Could either of you ladies spare some change?”
 I manage to wearily shake my head.
 “We actually just had a wallet stolen and have no money on us, I am so sorry,” Molly says.
 “Oh, that is awful, I am so sorry!”
 The man responds.
 “Well, thank you for your time and I hope everything gets sorted out.”
 He walks away and I am left dumb-founded, thinking only of my dream from a few weeks earlier.
 I mean, this guy didn’t try to mug me, but it is basically the same scenario.
 Bottom line: a homeless man feels bad for me.
 “This,” I think to myself, “is rock bottom.”